 Haefliger, Marcel P.S., 1995, Radiation Balance Over the Greenland Ice Sheet Derived by NOAA AVHRR Satellite Data and In Situ Observations, Ph.D. dissertation, Swiss Federal Institute of Technology, Zurich (3rd Reader).

-Summary: Author/co-author on 100 refereed papers and other refereed publications, 5 book chapters, 75 conference proceedings papers and newsletter articles, and 21 workshop, technical, and data reports.
+Summary: Author/co-author on over 100 journal papers and other peer-reviewed publications, 5 book chapters, 75 conference proceedings papers and newsletter articles, and 21 workshop, technical, and data reports.

 Wang, X., J. Key, Y. Liu, C. Fowler, J. Maslanik, and M. Tschudi, 2012, Arctic climate variability and trends from satellite observations, Adv.
 Meteorol., v2012, 22 pp, doi:10.1155/2012/505613.

 Overland, J., U. Bhatt, J. Key, Y. Liu, J. Walsh, and M. Wang, 2012, [Arctic] Air Temperature, Atmospheric Circulation and Clouds, [in “State of the Climate in 2011”], Bull.
 Amer.
 Meteorol.
 Soc., 93, S1-S282, doi: 10.1175/2012BAMSStateoftheClimate.1.

 Hall, D., J. Comiso, N. DiGirolamo, C. Shuman, J. Key, and L. Koenig, 2012, A Satellite-Derived Climate-Quality Data Record of the Clear-Sky Surface Temperature of the Greenland Ice Sheet, J. Climate, 25, 4785-4798, doi:10.1175/JCLI-D-11-00365.1.